rabble-app/rabble-mobile/README.md

 # rabble

-This project is coding assessment of Rabble
+This project Rabble customer app.

 ## Getting Started

 # Feature
-This project contain UI part where team can see the remaining threshold.
+This feature folder contain UI part

+# Core
+This core folder contain everything which is being shared overall in project

-# State management
+# Config
-I have followed Bloc state management with cubit, It is totally customized state management with RxDart pattern.
+This config folder contain everything which is base